erql/rx-rql/README.md

 ## 📖 Intro

-Query events from multiple streams
+Extract events from multiple streams using query commands

 ## 📦 Install